codyakennon/codyakennon/README.md

 IT professional in transition — moving from B2B SaaS sales into technical support and cybersecurity, with a long-term goal of becoming a **Cybersecurity Analyst** via the SOC Analyst path.

-I spent 4 years in account management at KnowBe4, working daily alongside IT administrators and security teams across 700+ organizations.
+I spent 4 years as an account executive at KnowBe4, working daily alongside IT administrators and security teams across 700+ organizations.
 That experience made me realize I was more interested in how the technology worked than anything else I was doing — so I started doing something about it.
 I built a home lab, earned my CompTIA A+, and I'm now pursuing a B.S. in Cloud and Network Engineering at WGU while actively applying for IT support and SOC analyst roles.

 ---